WCAG 2.2 Compliance, Explained

 To follow WCAG 2.2 Level AA, test your content regularly, remediate issues as you find them, and test each fix.
 Just as importantly, you’ll need to fix those problems the right way.
 Otherwise, you may accidentally introduce new issues that impact your users.

-AudioEye can help.
-Our Digital Accessibility Platform is designed to make WCAG 2.2 much easier — and to allow businesses of all sizes to benefit from the best practices of accessibility.
+This is where AudioEye comes in.
+Our Digital Accessibility Platform is designed to make WCAG 2.2 much easier — and to allow businesses of all sizes to benefit from the best practices and accessibility.

-Our solution combines powerful AI-based automated testing with human-based expert assessments.
-Features include:
+Our solution combines powerful AI-based automation testing with human-based expert assessments.
+Some of our features include:

-• Active Monitoring that tests content with every visit.
+• Active Monitoring that continuously tests your content.

-• Expert legal support, managed remediations, custom training, and more.
+• Expert legal support, managed remediation, custom training, and more.

-From start-up businesses to eCommerce enterprises, AudioEye provides complete resources for building sustainable, long-term digital compliance.
+From start-up businesses to eCommerce enterprises, AudioEye provides complete resources for building accessible, inclusive online experiences that conform to the latest WCAG standards.

 Frequently asked questions